Kartik8Dwivedi/Hisaab/README.md

 ---

 ## 🎯 Vision
-EngageLens aims to revolutionize how creators and businesses understand and optimize their social media performance.
-By combining cutting-edge AI technology with robust analytics, we provide insights that are not just data points, but actionable strategies for growth.
+Hisaab aims to transform how creators and businesses analyze and enhance their social media performance.
+By combining cutting-edge AI technologies with powerful analytics, it empowers users with actionable strategies for growth.

 ## 👥 Team RM -RF /*
 Meet the minds behind EngageLens: